GiordanDelaCruz/basic-calculator/README.md

 # basic-calculator
 This program represents a basic calculator with operations such as addition, subtraction, multiplication, &amp; division.

-This is a just a coding exercise/challenge for "The Complete 2020 Web Development Bootcamp Course" on Udemy by Angela Yu.
+Note:This is a just a coding exercise/challenge for "The Complete 2020 Web Development Bootcamp Course" on Udemy by Angela Yu.
      The Snippets inside the Google Chrome developer tools was used as the text editor.